 Posts for: April, 2020

 Could you be at risk for developing osteoporosis?
 The disease, which affects approximately 10 million people in the U.S., according to the National Osteoporosis Foundation (NOF), weakens bones and increases the likelihood of fractures.
-Your Argyle, TX, physician, Dr. Christopher Hughes of Argyle Family Practice can help you assess your risk.
+Your Argyle, TX, physician, Dr. Musgrave of Argyle Family Practice can help you assess your risk.

 Osteoporosis Causes Changes in Your Bones